FonazzaStent/Sound2txt/ReadMe.txt

 Now load the sound file into the program:

-- Open the program, click on Edit - Open or CTRL+O.
+- Open the program, click on Edit - Open or Alt+O.

 The resulting text will appear in the text window.
-The window will display only the first 20.000 characters, which you can copy through File-Copy or by rigth clicking on it or CTRL-C. If you want to read the whole text you must save it, through the Save command in the File menu or CTRL-S.
+The window will display only the first 20.000 characters, which you can copy through File-Copy or by rigth clicking on it or Alt-C. If you want to read the whole text you must save it, through the Save command in the File menu or Alt-S. Alt-F will open the menu and let you navigate it with the keyboard.